-Generally speaking, an Owner Developer is the person who files the strata plan in the Land Title Office.
-An Owner Developer can also be a person who acquires all or more than 50% of the strata lots in a strata plan from a person who is registered as the owner when the strata plans are filed.
-This may result in there being two separate Owner Developers within a single development.
+Generally speaking, an owner developer is the person who files the strata plan in the Land Title Office.
+An owner developer can also be a person who acquires all or more than 50% of the strata lots in a strata plan from a person who is registered as the owner when the strata plan is filed.
+This may result in there being two separate owner developers within a single development.

-The strata corporation is created when the Owner Developer files the strata plan in the Land Title Office.
-A number will be assigned to the strata corporation, which becomes the legal identity of the strata corporation.
+The strata corporation is created when the owner developer files the strata plan in the Land Title Office.
+A registration number will be assigned to the strata corporation, which becomes the legal identity of the strata corporation.
 Examples of strata corporation numbers are LMS 1234 or KAS 9876.
 The name of the strata corporation is “The Owners, Strata Plan, (the registration number of the strata plan)”.

-At the time of filing the strata plan, the owner developer can amend the Standard Bylaws or create new bylaws by filing a “Form Y: Owner Developers’ Notice of Different Bylaws”.
+Before the first conveyance of a strata lot, the owner developer can amend the Standard Bylaws or create new bylaws by filing a “Form Y: Owner Developers’ Notice of Different Bylaws”.
 Examples of new bylaws commonly filed are creating separate sections within the strata corporation and apportioning of common expenses by strata lot type.

 A strata corporation is a legal entity created under the Strata Property Act and not the Business Corporations Act.
 This means the strata corporation does not have an incorporation certificate and the Registrar of Companies does not regulate the strata corporation.

-- receives Disclosure Statements for filing under the Real Estate Development Marketing Act for strata titled developments consisting of 5 or more strata lots (see OSRE for current fees)
+- receives Disclosure Statements for filing under the Real Estate Development Marketing Act for strata titled developments consisting of 5 or more strata lots (see BCFSA for current fees)

-- searches for and provides copies of filed Disclosure Statements (see OSRE for current fees)
+- searches for and provides copies of filed Disclosure Statements (see BCFSA for current fees)

 - receives complaints concerning inaccurate or incomplete Disclosure Statements or marketing without a Disclosure Statement

-- approves some schedules of unit entitlement, voting rights and interest upon destruction under the Strata Property Act (see OSRE for current fees)
+- approves some schedules of unit entitlement, voting rights and interest upon destruction under the Strata Property Act (see BCFSA for current fees)

-During the period beginning one month after the first conveyance of a strata lot until the first annual general meeting, if the actual strata corporation expenses exceed the estimated expenses set out in the interim budget, the Owner Developer must pay the difference to the strata corporation within eight weeks of the first meeting.
+During the period, beginning one month after the first conveyance of a strata lot until the first annual general meeting, if the actual strata corporation expenses exceed the estimated expenses set out in the interim budget, the owner developer must pay the difference to the strata corporation within eight weeks after the first general meeting.

-Owner Developers who seriously underestimate the interim budget must pay additional amounts to the strata corporation.
-If the actual expenses are more than that set out in the interim budget by:
+Owner developers who seriously underestimate the interim budget must pay additional amounts to the strata corporation.
+If the actual operating expenses are more than that set out in the interim budget by:

 - Learn more about the roles and responsibilities of owners, tenants, the strata council, the strata property manager and the strata corporation.

-- prepare a twelve month interim budget and provide it to purchasers prior to entering into contracts with purchasers
+- prepare a twelve-month interim budget and provide it to prospective purchasers before they sign an agreement of purchase and sale

 - pursue all warranty remedies with respect to the construction of the common property and common assets

-- ensure that after the conveyance of the first strata lot but before the first AGM, all resolutions ordinarily requiring approval by a 3/4 vote, but which need to be passed by a unanimous resolution during this period, are approved accordingly
+- ensure that after the conveyance of the first strata lot but before the first AGM, all resolutions ordinarily requiring approval by a 3/4 vote are passed by a unanimous resolution of the owners

 - establish a contingency reserve fund at the time of the first conveyance of a strata lot to a purchaser